DETAILED ACTION

 Regarding claims 6 and 7: Cao teaches, subsequent to second strand DNA synthesis, a step of introducing untemplated nucleotides at the 5’ end of the synthesized second strand DNA wherein the untemplated nucleotides are introduced using a transposase enzyme (Tn5 transposase; Fig 1A and Overview of sci-RNA-seq).

-Regarding claims 10 and 11: Cao teaches that the second of the first oligonucleotide that is bound by the first sequence of the second oligonucleotide is located at the 3’ end of the first oligonucleotide and that the first sequence of the second oligonucleotide is complementary to the 3’ poly-A tail of the first oligonucleotide (the 3’ poly-A tail of mRNA is bound by the poly-T sequence of the second oligonucleotide; Fig 1A).
+Regarding claims 10 and 11: Cao teaches that the sequence of the first oligonucleotide that is bound by the first sequence of the second oligonucleotide is located at the 3’ end of the first oligonucleotide and that the first sequence of the second oligonucleotide is complementary to the 3’ poly-A tail of the first oligonucleotide (the 3’ poly-A tail of mRNA is bound by the poly-T sequence of the second oligonucleotide; Fig 1A).

 Regarding claim 12: Cao teaches that the first reaction compartment comprises permeabilized cells (“Cells are fixed and permeabilized with methanol…then distributed across 96- or 384-well plates”, Overview of sci-RNA-seq).